 Death Stranding UK release date: 8 November 2019

 Of course, the biggest question right now is “When is Death Stranding coming out?” and while a 2019 release date was rumoured for some time, the exact date wasn't confirmed until mid-2019.
-As announced in the latest trailer (seen above), Death Stranding is set to be released on PS4 on 8 November 2019.
+Death Stranding is set to be released on PS4 on 8 November 2019.

 Will Death Standing be available on PC?